jesseh/dothis/README.md

 * Fix the page title
 * Collapse the recipients list on the campaign pages using fieldsets.
 * Add a self-service flat on trigger and assignment to distinguish between who did the assignment.
+* Refactor the trigger collect code.
+* write test for send\_unsent
+* add html version of email